-Stop Errors – most commonly known as the Blue Screen of Death (BSOD) signifies fatal system error and it is displayed on the Windows system after a system crash.
+Want to force a System Crash from the Keyboard?
+Stop Errors, most commonly known as the Blue Screen of Death (BSOD) signifies fatal system error and it is displayed on the Windows system after a system crash.
 The error message is prompted on the blue screen when the operating system reaches a level wherein it can no longer function safely.
 Hence the name Blue Screen of Death.
 The message you will see is – MANUALLY_INITIATED_CRASH.

-The BSOD error is mostly displayed when your system is unable to recover the kernel-level error and usually occurs because of several reasons like bad drivers, corrupted windows registries misconfigures device drivers, corrupted files, outdated driver, and system hardware issues.
+The BSOD error is mostly displayed when your system is unable to recover the kernel-level error and usually occurs because of several reasons like bad drivers, corrupted Windows registries, misconfigured device drivers, corrupted files, outdated drivers, and system hardware issues.
 Once you come across BSOD, your system would require you to reboot the system in order to continue to operate.
-While we most often search for various solutions to troubleshoot these blue screen errors and fix the problems, there are some rare times wherein you may be required to force a Windows Blue Screen Of Death error.
+While we often search for various solutions to troubleshoot these blue screen errors and fix the problems, there are some rare times wherein you may be required to force a Windows Blue Screen Of Death error.

 That being said, when your system crashes with a Blue Screen error, the system basically creates minidump files, and all the memory data with the error details are dumped to a hard drive for future debugging.
 These minidump files created by the forced blue screen of death can be used for testing your system, testing your recovery tool, or testing the capabilities of the application’s resiliency and remote management.

 In this article, we explain how to force a Blue Screen error on your Windows PC using a Keyboard with a Scroll Lock Key and tweaking some values in Registry.
 But before proceeding, it is recommended that you save all your important files before initiating a system crash as once you come across BSOD, the only way to recover back is by rebooting your computer.

 Manually initiate a Blue Screen Of Death in Windows 11/10